Updated 2023

 This is the first sea salt mix I ever used.
 My LFS recommended it, and I have had no complaints.
 As my system grew to more and more corals, I switched to their Coral Pro Mix instead.

 Red Sea is a huge saltwater aquarium company, and probably best known for their high end (and expensive) marine aquariums.
 They have recently started manufacturing their own LED Lights and Skimmers to boot!
-My first tank was actually a Red Sea Reefer 170, and I still use their test kits to this day.
+My first tank was actually a Red Sea Reefer 170, and I’ve had several since.

 - Calcium 410